tytydraco/yessleep/out/Im_a_park_ranger_who_just_got_promoted_to_cryptid_hunter.md

+Part 1

+&#x200B;

 I wanted to post this so people would know what happened.
 So the real truth would be known no matter what official sources might say.

 I’m a pretty reasonable guy, or at least I think so.
 I’ve worked in a state park for years now and I have yet to come across any problems I couldn’t handle.

 Until the day my boss approached me with an unusual request.
 Being the calm, cool, individual that I am, I replied in my usual low-key style.

 \*\*\*

 “You want me to what?”
 I said, trying to keep my voice under control so my boss didn’t fire me.

 “Look, I know this is weird,” Ken said.
 “I’m having a little problem with it myself, but if it’s true, we need to do something.”

 “But why me?”

 “Because you’re our best tracker.”